from 765€

 Typical day

-The working day starts at 6:30am at the Volunteer House.
-The Volunteer House is where all organisation and orientation of volunteers is based.
-Volunteers will normally finish work around 5pm, with several breaks throughout the day for breakfast, lunch and water and toilet breaks.
-Volunteers are expected to work 6 days a week with one day off.
-The work is very physically and mentally demanding but the end result is always well worth it.
+On this Thailand elephant sanctuary volunteer program, the animal volunteering day starts at 6:30am.
+The Volunteer House is where all the organisation and orientation of participants is based.
+On the Thailand elephant sanctuary volunteer program, you will normally finish work around 5pm.
+There will be several breaks throughout the day for breakfast, lunch, water and toilet breaks.
+Participants are expected to work 6 days a week with one day off.
+The Volunteer House is based on-site at the rescue centre.
+Although volunteer work with elephants in Thailand is very physically and mentally demanding, the result is always well worth it.
+Volunteering in Thailand with elephants is tremendously rewarding.

 Free-time activities